×

 Symptoms usually include groin pain and stiffness at the beginning of an activity or in the morning.
 The initial pain is intense and soon followed by a dull ache.

-• Lumbar disc or facet joint abnormalities results in radicular symptoms pointed to the pelvis or groin pain which can limited the range of motion.
+• Lumbar disc or facet joint abnormalities result in radicular symptoms pointed to the pelvis or groin pain, limiting the range of motion.

-• You feel pain on resisted hip flexor and feel resistant towards doing some activities such aswalking and climbing stairs.
+• You feel pain in the resisted hip flexor and resistance towards doing some activities, such as walking and climbing stairs.

-• If you are in an activity , you can not continue that activity after initial onset of pain.
+• If you are in an activity, you can not continue that activity after the initial onset of pain.

-• You will feel sharp pain at lower limb muscles as well as at groin area.
+• You will feel a sharp pain in the lower limb muscles and the groin area.

-• When you press your legs in together against resistance, you will feel irritation and poping in the inner thigh.
+• When you press your legs together against resistance, you will feel irritation and popping in the inner thigh.

-• Difficulty will be there in running, jumping aur doing any sports.
+• Difficulty will be there in running, jumping, and doing any sports.

 At your initial consultation, your physiotherapist (physio) can confirm your diagnosis and start the appropriate course of treatment.